Rchristiani/es6-easy-wins/talk.md

 This is a pretty trivial example, but hopefully the idea comes across.

-##Template Strings or String interpolation
+##Template Strings and String Interpolation
 Dislike concatenating strings together?
 In ES6 we can now use template strings.
 The syntax is very straight forward, instead of using quotes `''` and the `+`, you use the `` ` `` characters.
 Also known as a back tick.
 Typing something like `` `Hey there` `` will just create a string that says "Hey there".

 You might be thinking, "Oh cool...but what about the + portion".
 There is a new syntax that looks like this `${variable}` that we can use in place of the verbose concatenation syntax.
 Consider this, if we have a variable `let name = "Ryan"` and we want to concatenate it into a string it might look like this: